-Not that text lessons and articles aren't super valuable, but in the interest of making your online courses (or blog in general) more accessible, delightful, and useful for different learning styles, it’s a good idea to explore the various types of media you can create---easily---and most often without any investment at all other than your time.
+Not that text lessons and articles aren’t super valuable, but in the interest of making your website, online courses, and brand more accessible, delightful, authoritative, and useful for different learning styles, it is a good idea to explore the many types of media you can create—easily—and most often without any investment at all other than your time.

 Check out the 23 types of media below that you can add to your online course, website, blog, landing pages, and more to create a more valuable and user-friendly experience for your students and audience.